 I held an inspiring and creative workshop with a group of Dorset felt makers recently.
 And in turn they motivated me to further explore shibori stitches on felt.
 I bought some metres of prefelt from World of Wool and got to work.

-Working with felt is clearly different to sewing on cotton; it is so thick, the structure is looser and it is difficult to get the fabric marker to make any impression!
+I have found working with felt is clearly different to sewing on cotton; because it is so thick, the structure is looser and it is difficult to get the fabric marker to make any impression!
 I tried using both a normal weight polyester Guttermann thread (that I always use) and a thicker linen thread as well.
 Surprisingly the normal weight polyester thread produced better results.
 All the samples you see were done with polyester thread except the small mokume sample, where I used the linen thread.

 Each piece is cut to 10 to 12” or 27 to 30 cms square.
 All the designs are dyed with indigo.